-But if you are an African American artist making a 'black' horror film, your cliche palette is doubly restricted: blaxpectations are always high, and then low, the split between a disciplined soldier of community betterment and a louche parasite: for so for every rainbow-feathered pimp Blacula bites, you need a monologue about brothers being kept down by the man; for every jive-talking voodoo priest, you need a noble cop fighting white corruption.
+But if you are an African American artist making a 'black' horror film, your cliche palette is doubly restricted.
+Oscillations between churchgoing disciplined soldiers of community betterment and pool hall going louche parasites, it's a palette limited to extremes.
+For every rainbow-feathered pimp Blacula bites, you need a monologue about brothers being kept down by the man; for every jive-talking voodoo priest, you need a noble cop fighting white corruption.
 It's got to be freaky, but brother, it's got to be cognizant of its social message, but not so much to scare whitey... beyond the 'boo'-type scare, of course.

-This dichotomy is all over February, which is Black History Month, which means on all the news channels the 'message' flows, occasionally, albeit diluted by 'safe' social commentary (i.e. George Washington Carver rather than Angela Davis; Dr. King rather than Malcolm X), which helps at least posit the problem of getting beyond the vibrant stereotype vs. anemic progressive dichotomy.
-Can the black experience be represented in a risky, artistic, dangerous, even abstracted manner, or must 'intelligent' blackness be rendered only through dull, dignified non-threatening mouthpieces for a kind of liberal arts-brand pasteurized equality.
+February is Black History Month, which means on all the news channels the 'message' flows, occasionally, albeit diluted by 'safe' social commentary (i.e. George Washington Carver rather than Angela Davis; Dr. King rather than Malcolm X), which helps at least posit the problem of getting beyond the vibrant stereotype vs. anemic progressive dichotomy.
+Can the black experience be represented in a risky, artistic, dangerous, even abstracted manner, or must 'intelligent' blackness be rendered only through dull, dignified non-threatening mouthpieces for a bourgeois pasteurized equality.

 Not least of its assets are the title characters: the rich, isolated doctor Hess (Duane Jones) and Ganja (Marlene Clark), a very unusual type of strong black woman who manages to assert herself without rustling feathers or being bitchy or unsexy, or moralistic, or judgmental.
-They are antithetical and ambivalent as in the best tragic figures of Shakespeare -- like the Macbeths.
-They have the guts to admit they don't really care if other people die.
-They are characters dealing with blackness, as opposed to being representations of a blackness, which are then toned down or played up to fit pre-fabricated molds (see my 2007 analysis of this via Cabin in the Sky, here).
+They are antithetical and ambivalent as in the best tragic figures of Shakespeare, with the guts to admit they don't really care if other people die.
+They are characters dealing with blackness, as opposed to being representations of blackness, which are then toned down or played up to fit pre-fabricated molds (see my 2007 analysis of this via Cabin in the Sky, here).

 Hired to crank out a Blacula knock-off (with a drug-joke title), Gunn instead wrote a surreal love triangle among black sophisticates, devoid of sex-machine phoniness, and directed it in a muttered, disorienting style, with a strange brew of Afro-Euro symbolism.
 Duane Jones is Dr. Hess, a gentleman scholar studying a pre-Christian African blood cult; Stop's gorgeous, sloe-eyed Marlene Clark is Ganja, as lively and droll as Hess is lethargic.
 Gunn himself plays the turbulent artist who infects the doctor.
 He had a genius for writing monologues, and delivers them with absorbing intensity, especially in his character's schizo suicide dream of playing both murderer and victim, showing Gunn's fascination with the divided self.When seeking a way to wrap your narrative-expectations around Gunn's "muttered, disorienting style," it helps to have a bit of a grasp of black cinema history.
-The films, for example, of African American pioneer filmmaker Oscar Micheux were notoriously mismatched and fragmented, as if the audience was handed a stack of coupons, leaflets, half-finished letters and told to read through them and let the complete novel form in their brains.
-For sure, there's a feeling with Gunn's film too, that the final touches were never added; with a series of seemingly disconnected scenes (are whole pages of exposition and explanation in GANJA missing?) coming together in your mind as you watch it, creating a delayed sink pull drag effect, as if by the time you figure out something's chasing after you, you're already dead.
+The films, for example, of African American pioneer filmmaker Oscar Micheux were notoriously mismatched and fragmented, as if the audience was handed a stack of coupons, leaflets, half-finished letters, and chapbooks and told to read through them at random and let the complete novel form in their brains.
+For sure, there's a feeling with Gunn's film too, that the final touches were never added; with a series of seemingly disconnected scenes (are whole pages of exposition and explanation in GANJA missing?) coming together in your mind as you watch it, creating a delayed sink pull drag effect, as if by the time you figure out that something's chasing after you, it's too late to escape.
+Soon you're dead... but... why are you still there?

-George Romero showed brave casting ability casting Jones in the lead of NIGHT OF THE LIVING DEAD (1968) and it's perhaps no coincidence that Jones plays the lead in GANJA AND HESS.
+George Romero showed brave social put-your-money-where-your-mouth-is casting by having Jones in the lead of NIGHT OF THE LIVING DEAD (1968) and it's perhaps no coincidence that Jones plays the lead in GANJA AND HESS.
 Like his character in DEAD, Jones' Hess is a man with no time or interest in proving his ample intelligence, or hiding it for white acceptance.
-We see Hess's intellectual strength, fatherly tenderness and icy reserve, for example, when he visits his son at boarding school, and the pair have conversation in French, a reminder of the way so many black artists expatriated to Paris in order to escape racism.
-He's closed-off, aloof, abstracted, not a bad father or a good one.
-And that may not sound like much, until you realize every black dad in movies is either/or.
+We see Hess's intellectual strength, fatherly tenderness and icy reserve, for example, when he visits his son at boarding school, and the pair have conversation in fluent French, a reminder of the way so many black artists expatriated to Paris in order to escape racism.
+Even so he remains closed-off, aloof, abstracted, not a bad father or a good one.
+And that may not sound like much, until you realize every black dad in movies is either/or, either a Larry Fishburne in BOYZ IN THE HOOD or a Samuel Jackson in MENACE II SOCIETY.
+Jones is neither, he is not playing 'a dad' - he is a man with a son.

 Examples of the racism a character like Hess would have to endure were all over the papers when GANJA AND HESS opened, and when it was selected to represent America in the 1973 Cannes Critic's week.
-Gunn wrote this in a letter to the NY Times on May 13, 1973 (following the tepid reviews of his film, including outright admissions by critics of walking out):
+Gunn wrote the following letter (excerpted) to the NY Times on May 13, 1973 (following the tepid reviews of his film, including outright admissions by critics of walking out):

 "If I were white, I would probably be called "fresh and different."
 If I were European, "Ganja and Hess" might be that little film you must see."
 Because I am black, I do not even deserve the pride that one American feels for another when he discovers that a fellow countryman's film has been selected as the only American film to be shown during "Critic's Week" at the Cannes Film Festival, May, 1973.
 Not one white critic from any of the major American newspapers even mentioned it."Indeed one wonders, would this film be recognized if it were released for the first time even today?
 Probably not.
-Now that our culture has grown further distracted by CGI and MTV whiplash editing, it would be impossible for teenagers to stick with.
-GANJA does drag a bit in the beginning, and I confess I spent the first ten minutes kind of puttering the living room, keeping an eye on the image to see if the shot ever changed, but not really tuned in.
-The film stock is grainy and the shots seem poorly framed and too long.
-Gradually it drew me in.
-But would I have lasted that long if I was a film critic seeing this in a theater on a busy day of deadlines and headaches?
+Now that our culture has grown further distracted by CGI and MTV whiplash editing, it would be impossible for teenagers to stick with the disorienting jaggedness long enough for the hypnotic effect to kick in.
+I confess I spent the first ten minutes kind of puttering the living room, keeping an eye on the image to see if the shot ever changed, but not really tuned in.
+It might actually have been beneficial to do that, as my unconscious was tuning in while I was distracted.
+But would I have lasted that long if I was a film critic seeing this in a screening room on a busy day of deadlines?

-On the other hand, if the film was French, these Times critics would have fallen all over themselves trying to 'discover' it first, as Gunn points out.
+On the other hand, Gunn is right: if the film was French, these Times critics would have pissed all over themselves trying to 'discover' it first.
 I often wonder what Godard movies would be like in France, without subtitles, as subtitles fit so well his post-structural imagery, and so much of his dialogue overlaps or is mixed low making full comprehension impossible without them.
-Gunn's film basically answers my question, and the answer is yes, if it had subtitles and everyone spoke French, same movie, it would have become a new wave classic.
+Gunn's film basically answers my question, and the answer is yes.
+If GANJA had subtitles and everyone spoke French throughout (instead of only in the boarding school sequence), it would have become a new wave classic.

-The main thing that kept me rooted to the film was the incredible electronically-warped soundtrack: African tribal chants and spirit calls echo throughout the film like an ancient tribe stumbled upon a flanger and a feedback amp and managed to send their chants forward through time.
+The main thing that kept me rooted to the film was the incredible electronically-warped soundtrack: African chants and spirit calls echo throughout the film like an ancient tribe stumbled upon a flanger and a feedback amp and managed to send their chants forward through time.
 In Gunn's world, the distant past and the future are both relatively unfixed: the past can roar up to grab you and the future is already biting you and draining your blood so it can survive into another day.
-Gunn uses a growing feedback squall to indicate when our vampire hero starts to jones, making us aware of the link between vampirism and heroin addiction, or alcohol, the way a person who's been waiting for 4PM cocktail hour since he woke up will snap the head off anyone who suggests, at 3:30, they go see a movie instead.
-I know firsthand how it is.
+Gunn uses a growing feedback squall to indicate when our vampire hero starts to jones for a sanguinary hit, making us aware of the link between vampirism and heroin addiction, or alcohol, the way a person who's been waiting for 4PM cocktail hour since he woke up will snap the head off anyone who suggests, at 3:30, they go see a movie instead.

 The droning demand for blood and the ghostly presence of African drum on the soundtrack make the ethereal score an audio-mimetic equivalent of the ghosts that haunt Brutus Jones in Eugene O'Neill's play,The Emperor Jones.
 An early suicide in the film is set to music that gradually echoes into abstract noise as the camera circles around the self-inflicted carnage, creating a dizzying POV sense of a soul suddenly freed of its body, no ears to translate the dissonant sound waves into music.